 Calibration screw is set at position 4 and is changed to position 6.
 So maximum engine RPM is increased by 400 RPM.

 CAUTION: Do not adjust TRA drive pulley so that engine turns over maximum power RPM.
+Refer to SPECIFICATIONS.

 To adjust: